GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 #### Quality assurance: Count clear (qa_count_clear)

-This pixel-based quality assurance layer represents the number of clear observations per pixel that are used in both the high- and low-tide composites.
+This pixel-based quality assurance layer represents the number of clear observations per pixel that are used in both the high and low tide composites.
 This layer typically identifies 15 % of all observations.
 When the observation count in 15 % of all observations is less than 20, the nearest tide-height observations (if available) are used to gapfill up to a count of 20 clear observations.